WhiteTiger-y/CineVerse/README.md

   - **Secure User Signup:** Comprehensive registration with fields for first name, last name, mobile number, email, and password.
   - **Flexible Login:** Users can log in with either their unique username or their email address.
   - **Live Validation:** Real-time checks on the signup form to prevent duplicate emails or mobile numbers.
-  - **Password Reset Flow:** Complete "Forgot Password" functionality that sends a secure, time-sensitive reset link via email.
+  - **Complete Password Reset Flow:** "Forgot Password" functionality that sends a secure, time-sensitive reset link via email.
   - **Welcome Emails:** New users automatically receive a welcome email with their details upon registration.
+  - **Account Management:** A dedicated, protected page for logged-in users to change their username and password.

 ### AI Core & Functionality

   - **Conversational AI Agent:** Powered by **Google Gemini** and orchestrated with **LangChain** to provide natural, empathetic, and intelligent conversation.
   - **Dual-Tool System:**
-      - **Semantic Search:** Uses a FAISS vector database to perform semantic searches on a vast movie knowledge base.
+      - **Semantic Search:** Uses a **Pinecone** vector database to perform semantic searches on a knowledge base of nearly 1 million movies.
       - **Live Web Scraping:** Can access websites like IMDb in real-time to fetch information on the very latest movie releases.

 ### Frontend Experience

   - **Modern UI/UX:** A high-fidelity "glassmorphism" UI built with **Next.js** and styled with **Tailwind CSS**.
   - **Rich Animations:** Smooth page transitions and satisfying micro-interactions powered by **Framer Motion**.
-  - **Protected Routes:** The core chat application is only accessible to authenticated users.
+  - **Protected Routes:** The core chat and account pages are only accessible to authenticated users.
   - **Persistent Session:** Remembers the user's login status and chat history across page refreshes using `localStorage`.

 -----